metmatera/master_thesis_marrtino_apps/docker/README.md

 * Install [docker-compose](https://docs.docker.com/compose/install/) (tested on v.
 1.28.2)

-* Set the environment variable `MARRTINO_APPS_HOME` to the folder where you downloaded this repository.
+* Set environment variable `MARRTINO_APPS_HOME` to the folder where you downloaded this repository.

     Example:

         export MARRTINO_APPS_HOME=$HOME/src/marrtino_apps

-    Add this command in `~/.bashrc` to make this setting permanent
+    Add this command in `~/.bashrc` to make it permanent

+* Set environment variables `ROS_IP`, `ROBOT_TYPE` according to your setup.

+    Example for local setup with simulator:

+        export ROS_IP=127.0.0.1
+        export ROBOT_TYPE=stage

+    Add these commands in `~/.bashrc` to make them permanent

 ## Images available